Good content marketing can attract customers and drive brand awareness.

 Offers versatility: With digital tools, there are now many ways to target prospective customers.
 From free knitting templates to blogs on UX design, there are plenty of approaches for brands considering content marketing.
 The same brand can use different mediums to reach new audiences.

-Content marketing is considered a core business strategy for 81 percent of marketers [1].
-In 2022, 90 percent of marketers actively invested in content marketing, while only 10 percent did not use it at all, according to Hubspot’s State of Marketing report [2].
-Semrush reports that 89 percent of companies surveyed rely on organic search as the most effective distribution channel [3].
+In 2025, 20 percent of marketers plan to use artificial intelligence (AI) to automate initiatives, while 25 percent plan to use AI to turn text into multimedia marketing campaigns [1].
+Semrush reports that 68 percent of companies using AI in their efforts see an improvement in their return on investment, with 89 percent relying on organic search as the most effective distribution channel [2].
 This is important because if Google searches are how a potential customer discovers a brand, then the content they’re clicking on needs to be high-quality and useful.

 To become familiar with a brand, product, or service, customers undergo the stages of awareness, consideration, and commitment.
 Each stage requires different types of content that can attract and retain customers.

 During this time, customers may not be aware of your brand and what you have to offer.
-Providing content that illuminates and potentially alleviates their challenges, or elicits desire by forming an identity connection, can draw attention to your brand because it is useful and relevant.
+Providing useful and relevant content that illuminates and potentially alleviates their challenges—or elicits desire by forming an identity connection—can draw attention to your brand.
+Social media posts, emails, blog posts, and videos are also useful in driving awareness.

 REI’s expert advice on What to Bring in a Bike Repair Kit that includes direct links to shop